LDeng0205/confidence-bootstrapping/README.md

 # DEEP CONFIDENT STEPS TO NEW POCKETS: STRATEGIES FOR DOCKING GENERALIZATION

-Here we provide our implementation of the Confidence Bootstrapping method, pretrained diffusion and confidence models, and processed receptors from the DockGen validation and test sets.
+Here we provide our implementation of the Confidence Bootstrapping method (https://arxiv.org/abs/2402.18396), pretrained diffusion and confidence models, and processed receptors from the DockGen validation and test sets.

 ## Dataset